+9-18.9.7 Identification.

-- 9-18.9.7 Identification. - 9-18.9.7.1 All conduit, junction/back boxes, covers and couplings, when provided, must be factory painted red in unfinished areas (e.g., above ceilings, mechanical rooms, etc.). - 9-18.9.7.2 All conduit, junction/back boxes, covers and couplings, when provided, are permitted to be painted to match the room finishing in finished areas.
-The inside cover of the junction box must be identified as "Fire Alarm" and the conduit must have painted red bands 3/4-in.
-(20 mm) wide at 20 feet (6 m) intervals and on both sides of all floor, wall, and ceiling penetrations.
+9-18.9.7.1 All conduit, junction/back boxes, covers and couplings, when provided, must be factory painted red in unfinished areas (e.g., above ceilings, mechanical rooms, \4\concealed spaces,/4/ etc.).

+9-18.9.7.2 All \4\exposed/4/ conduit, junction/back boxes, covers and couplings, when provided, \4\in finished areas must be factory painted red.
+The exposed conduit, junction/back boxes, covers, and couplings are permitted to be painted to match the room finish and/4/ the inside cover of the junction box must be identified as "Fire Alarm"\4\/4/.

+9-18.10 Surge Suppression.

+9-18.10.1 Provide surge suppression (SPD) for all signaling line circuits, indicating device circuits, or notification appliance circuits that leave or enter a Facility's exterior enclosure.

+9-18.10.2 SPD must be provided at the first location where connections are made that is close to where the circuit enters or leaves the Facility, prior to connection to any other devices when feasible.

+9-18.10.3 SPD is not required for devices connected directly to the Facility exterior when the Facility itself is provided with lightning protection (i.e. an electric bell or speakers mounted on the exterior wall of the Facility.)

+9-18.11 Power.

-- 9-18.10 Surge Suppression. - 9-18.10.1 Provide surge suppression (SPD) for all signaling line circuits, indicating device circuits, or notification appliance circuits that leave or enter a Facility's exterior enclosure. - 9-18.10.2 SPD must be provided at the first location where connections are made that is close to where the circuit enters or leaves the Facility, prior to connection to any other devices when feasible. - 9-18.10.3 SPD is not required for devices connected directly to the Facility exterior when the Facility itself is provided with lightning protection (i.e. an electric bell or speakers mounted on the exterior wall of the Facility.) - 9-18.11 Power. - 9-18.11.1 Provide primary power in accordance with UFC 3-520-01.
-This includes the provision of a lock-on circuit breaker. - 9-18.11.2 Provide SPD on all 120 Vac circuits to control panels, subpanels, transmitters, amplifier panels, and booster panels.
-SPD must have both a UL 1449 and UL 1283 listing and must be located in an adjacent hinged terminal box. - 9-18.11.3 Secondary Power.
+9-18.11.1 Provide primary power in accordance with UFC 3-520-01.
+This includes the provision of a lock-on circuit breaker.

+9-18.11.2 Provide SPD on all 120 Vac circuits to control panels, subpanels, transmitters, amplifier panels, and booster panels.
+SPD must have both a UL 1449 and UL 1283 listing and must be located in an adjacent hinged terminal box.

+9-18.11.3 Secondary Power.